waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 evidence supporting or opposing the position.

 The greyed out buttons are actions that will be available in future revisions of the software.
-Define means to clear up the meanings of terms in the position.
-Discuss means to start or add to an informal discussion about the position.
+"Define" means to clear up the meanings of terms in the position.
+"Discuss" means to start or add to an informal discussion about the position.
 Discussions are expected to be useful for coming up with good arguments or good definitions of terms.
-Bet means to place a bet on whether the weight of evidence will support the position in the end (pro considerations outweight con considerations).
+"Bet" means to place a bet on whether the weight of evidence will support the position in the end (pro considerations outweight con considerations).
+"Relate" means to propose that the positon is related to some other position by being either the same as the other position or mutually exclusive with it.
+This will enable the computer to model dependencies between positions so as not to over or under count their weights in the probability estimate.

 .. image:: images/05argue_mortal.png